matejlatin/matejlatin.co.uk/_posts/2017-12-22-my-favourite-books-of-2017.md

 ### What’s so good about it?
 Jim Collins and his team of researchers spent 5 years researching American companies that stood out in their fields.
 After 6,000 articles and 2,000 pages of interviews transcript they came up with a list of a dozen of truly great companies.
 But the really important part was that they had a theory about what made these companies great and wrote down 7 key contributing factors and explored them.
 Definitely recommend this one but I have to warn you: reading it, you might realise that you work for a shit company.

+### Key takeaway:

-*Key takeaway: Any company can become a great company but most don’t know how but even if they do, they’re afraid to face the inevitable.*
+*Any company can become a great company but most don’t know how but even if they do, they’re afraid to face the inevitable.*

+<div></div>

 [Good to great on Goodreads →](https://www.goodreads.com/book/show/76865.Good_to_Great)